tttor/ctrl-foundation/method/actor-critic/litrev/README.md

   * Vanilla actor-critic methods are on-policy only
 * actorcritic vs criric as baseline
 * why actorcritic
+  * var in actor only
+  * bias in critic only
 * the timeline, history
 * data efficiency and stability